AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

     <p>If you are simply looking for something to do but don't know where to start?
 We have you covered there too.
 See our list of <auro-hyperlink href="/help-wanted" relative>help wanted</auro-hyperlink> issues.</p>
   </auro-accordion>
 </auro-accordion-group>

+## 1:1 support with Auro

+Do you have a question about Auro, a custom element, part of the support architecture or how to get support for your team?
+First we'd suggest reviewing the F.A.Q.s listed below for common questions.

+If you have a question, an issue or are simply curious about a specific part of the Auro Design System, we suggest submitting a [Github support ticket](/component-status) with the specific repo your issues relates.

+For internal Alaska users, there is a [Teams channel for Auro](https://teams.microsoft.com/l/channel/19%3a5df2ca021a6548c4af54256bbc737129%40thread.skype/Auro%2520(public)?groupId=3a6a4783-59c6-496a-a20c-ab306461a894&tenantId=0f44c5d4-42b0-45c2-bf55-d0fea8430d33), but it is recommended that this is for general support where other users may respond.
+The Teams channel is not recommended for larger architectural discussions or platform issues where the attention of an Auro team member is required.

+For in-depth issues, platform discussions, things where there is a need for the dedicated attention from an Auro team member, we ask that you please [schedule](https://calendly.com/dalesande) a meeting so that we can give your discussion the attention it deserves.

+Thanks!<br>
+-- The Auro Team

 ## Schedule a time to talk